Skip to main content

 • Faith Ortins

-Faith has spent her life educating people about diving through her love and enthusiasm for the ocean, she inspires people and instills in them a passion for diving in all its forms.
+Faith Ortins has spent her life educating people about diving through her love and enthusiasm for the ocean.
+She inspires people and instills in them a passion for diving in all its forms.
 In early 1990’s, she worked with DUI to develop the first women’s drysuits before becoming DUI’s VP of Sales and Marketing for 20 years.
 She created the DUI DOG Rally and Demo Tour Program which promoted local diving facilities across the US, teaming dive retailers together while divers test dive DUI products.
 She now is the co-owner of Blue Green Expeditions which guides expeditions to all the oceans on the planet including multiple polar expeditions.
-Certified in 1979, she has over 6000 dives including 1000 plus technical and polar dives.
+She is a 2010 Inductee to the Women Divers Hall of Fame and associate member of the Boston Sea Rovers.

 Read more